marcosmlr/lstm_covid/README.rst

 Data Processing Requirements
 ----------------------------

-This version of the application requires the input files to be in the GeoTIFF format, compressed or not with zip or gzip.
+This version of the application requires the input files to be in the Comma Separated Values (CSV) format.

 Disclaimer